vinicius111andrade/ft_server/README.md

 ### How to build an image from a Dockerfile
 docker build -t [img name] [path to folder that has Dockerfile]

-ex: docker build -t img_test .
+ex: docker build -t test ./
-. is the current folder

 ### How to run container from image
-*docker create* - Creates a container but does not start it.
+**docker create** - Creates a container but does not start it.
-*docker run* - Creates and starts container in one operation.
+**docker run** - Creates and starts container in one operation.

 ### How to run a image and access the cmd line of the container
 linux_user: docker run -it [image id] /bin/bash